bolek42/bolek42.github.io/numb/mandelbrot.md

 # Implementation
 The Implementation is using OpenCL for computing the mandelbrot values and GLUT for drawing the image ([source](mandelbrot-4d.tar.gz))
-The folling key mappings are used to controll the Mandelbrot:
+The following key mappings are used to controll the Mandelbrot:

 | Key    | | Meaning                                                        |